madfam-io/plinto/docs/api/complete-api-endpoints-reference.md

 # Complete API Endpoints Reference

-> **Comprehensive documentation of all 256+ REST API endpoints in the Plinto platform**
+> **Comprehensive documentation of all 256+ REST API endpoints in the Janua platform**

 ## Overview

-This document provides a complete reference to all API endpoints available in the Plinto authentication platform, organized by functional area.
+This document provides a complete reference to all API endpoints available in the Janua authentication platform, organized by functional area.
 All endpoints are prefixed with `/api/v1` unless otherwise noted.

 ## 🔐 Authentication Endpoints